Warehouse KPIs Guide

-We distribute inventory across ShipBob’s fulfilment network so we can be closer to major distribution hubs, shipping couriers, and more of our customers.
-Since switching to ShipBob, our fulfilment costs went down by 25%.”
+We distribute inventory across ShipBob’s fulfillment network so we can be closer to major distribution hubs, shipping carriers, and more of our customers.
+Since switching to ShipBob, our fulfillment costs went down by 25%.”

 Michael Peters, VP of E-Commerce Operations at TB12

 The more safe and engaged your team feels, the more efficient your warehouse will be.

 In 2019, according to the US Bureau of Labor Statistics, the transportation and warehousing worker injury rate was 4.4 per 100 full-time workers.
 Unfortunately, warehouse injuries and fatality rates continue to rise.

 Though speed is a top priority, an unsafe environment will only slow your team down.
 By looking at safety KPIs, you can determine whether or not your internal processes encourage a safe environment for your employees, and can therefore lead to higher productivity.